 OUTLOOK - HOW PATENTABLE IS AI?

 Given the pace at which AI is increasingly impacting upon daily life, with no signs of abating, from an IP perspective the key question remains: can I patent AI?
 Whilst the legal framework remains mostly understood and predictable, clear and contemporary guidance is appreciated.
-As recently noted by Supreme Court judge Lord Kitchin,
+As recently noted by Supreme Court judge Lord Kitchin, "The law may be a little way behind the technology at this stage.
+But time and time again law makers have met challenges such as these.
+Now is the time to do so for AI."

 The major IP offices are proactive in answering this call, recently agreeing to cooperate on the effects of AI on the patent system and issuing their own guidance on patent application examination (see here for the European Patent Office and here for the Japanese Patent Office).
 Legal challenges relating to AI inventorship issues are also under the spotlight.
 In view of these recent developments, the future for patenting AI looks bright.